Aussie AI

 is extremely important for C++ efficiency.

-Instantiate-only objects with const
+Instantiate-only objects with const.

-Class objects can be declared as const
+Class objects can be declared as const variables.

-When the variable is a const
+When the variable is a const object, it can be instantiated

 via a constructor,